Gamazations/Hatch/README.md

 # Hatch
-HatchXR.com
-This will include all of your HatchXR projects.
+This will include all of your Hatch projects.